codefresh-io/docs.codefresh.io/_docs/administration/single-sign-on/sso-google.md

 {:start="4"}
 1. Expand the Attribute Mapping settings, and add a Role attribute with the above schema for `SSO` and `UserRole`.
-1. For every user in turn, in the User Information screen, scroll to `SSO > UserRole`, and assign the user role.
+1. For every user to be synced, in the User Information screen, scroll to `SSO > UserRole`, and assign the user role.

   {% include image.html
 lightbox="true"